Skip to content

 The actual registration form for the Somerset Hills Jaycee-Chevrolet Soap Box Derby in Bernardsville back in 1960.
 Source: Bernardsville News

-The 1960 local derby was organized by Thomas Waldron of Bernardsville, NJ and sponsored by Bernardsville’s Somerset Hills Jaycees.
-Boys would have their parents take them to construction clinics through out the year Bernards High School and the Liberty Theater for instructions on how to build and operate a soap box car.
-Rules were covered and if you were lucky enough to win, you would qualify for the national championships held every year in Akron, Ohio.
+The 1960 local derby was organized by Thomas Waldron of Bernardsville, NJ, and sponsored by Bernardsville’s Somerset Hills Jaycees.
+Boys would have their parents take them to construction clinics throughout the year at Bernards High School and the Liberty Theater for instructions on building and operating a soap box car.
+Rules were covered; if you were lucky enough to win, you would qualify for the national championships held annually in Akron, Ohio.

 1960 – BOX DERBY BROCHURE was priority reading at last Saturday’s meeting of contestants and fathers in the Liberty Theatre (Bernardsville, NJ).
-Picture shows Bernardsville contestants surrounding Walter Gibson of Jaycees.
+The picture shows Bernardsville contestants surrounding Walter Gibson of Jaycees.
 Left to right, front row.
 Thomas Marko, Mark Forgione, .Gibson, William Sloss and Robert Sloss.
-In second row are Albert Forlio, Edward Forsythe, Robert Dello Russo.
+In the second row are Albert Forlio, Edward Forsythe, and Robert Dello Russo.
 Jerry Colavito, Jim Salegna and Bob Oliva.
-In third row, are James McNeill and Phil Nardone.
+In the third row are James McNeill and Phil Nardone.
 (Staff photo by Marko Bernardsville News)

-The 1960 Somerset Hills Jaycee-Chevrolet Soap Box Derby began at 1pm with a parade up Route 202 followed by an “oil can racer” match race including Bernardsville’s Police Chief Tom Kenney, Bernards Township’s Chief Harry Allen, and Bedminster’s Chief Vincent Kavanaugh.
-The first heat started at 2pm.
-At the end of the day, a Banquet of Champions was held at the Old Mill Inn.
+The 1960 Somerset Hills Jaycee-Chevrolet Soap Box Derby began at 1 pm with a parade up Route 202 followed by an “oil can racer” match race including Bernardsville’s Police Chief Tom Kenney, Bernards Township’s Chief Harry Allen, and Bedminster’s Chief Vincent Kavanaugh.
+The first heat started at 2 pm.
+A Banquet of Champions was held at the Old Mill Inn.
 Approximately 3,000 spectators attended the 1960 event.

-John Powell shown here at the age of 13 with the Derby Queen winning the 1960 New Jersey qualifier to the National Soap Box Derby Championships.
-While John one his first two heats and almost a third, he made one of the best showings for a New Jersey racer in the history of Soap Box racing.
+John Powell, shown here at the age of 13 with the Derby Queen, won the 1960 New Jersey qualifier to the National Soap Box Derby Championships.
+While John won his first two heats and almost a third, he made one of the best showings for a New Jersey racer in the history of Soap Box racing.
 He ended up ranking 19th out of the 168 contestants.
-The Powell’s all drove the 9 hour trip to Akron including their six children.
+The Powells, including their six children, all drove the nine-hour trip to Akron.

 Colonial Derby on Mills Street Soap Box Derby